Receiving Stolen Property

 - The defendant knew the property was stolen; and

 - The defendant knowingly had the stolen property in his or her possession.

 The potential punishment for receiving stolen property depends upon the value of the allegedly stolen property.Common Defenses and Defense Strategies

 Receiving stolen property cases can be defended in a variety of ways.

-- Defendant’s State of Mind – The most common and successful defense to receiving stolen property is challenging the defendant’s state of mind.
-The Commonwealth needs to prove that the defendant knew the property was stolen.
+- Defendant’s State of Mind – The most common and successful defense to receiving stolen property involves challenging the defendant’s state of mind.
+The Commonwealth needs to prove the defendant knew the property was stolen.
 If the Commonwealth fails to prove, either by direct or circumstantial evidence, that the defendant knew the property was stolen, the defendant cannot be convicted of receiving stolen property.
-Also, the defendant needs to know he or she is in possession of the property.
+Also, the defendant needed to have known he or she was in possession of the property.
 If stolen property is found in the trunk of a car, the police will sometimes charge all of the occupants of the car with this crime.
 With that fact pattern, it becomes difficult for the Commonwealth to pin blame on every person who happened to be riding in the car.

 - Motions to Suppress – In many cases, the allegedly stolen property will be recovered by the police during the search of a suspect’s pockets, bag, or the trunk of the suspect’s car.
 These searches are very rarely conducted pursuant to a search warrant.
 Anytime the police engage in what appears to be an unconstitutional search, Attorney Spring will file a motion to suppress all of the evidence that was illegally recovered by the police.